London Bridge attacker tried to rent larger truck

 “It looks as if it is pretty much a contained plot involving the three of them, which is supported by the forensic evidence we’ve got back so far,” Haydon said.

-Butt, who police consider the attack ringleader, had been on bail after being arrested for fraud in a case in October of last year, police said.
-He had also been repeatedly reported to police for violent behavior and trying to recruit young children to the Islamic State group as well as featuring in the documentary, “The Jihadis Next Door,” where he was seen next to a group of men unfurling a black-and-white flag scrawled with Arabic script and associated with the Islamic State group.
+Butt had been on bail after being arrested for fraud in a case in October, police said.
+He had also been repeatedly reported to police for violent behavior and trying to recruit young children to the Islamic State group, and appeared in a TV documentary titled “The Jihadis Next Door,” where he was seen next to a group of men unfurling a black-and-white flag scrawled with Arabic script and associated with the Islamic State group.

-“There was no evidence uncovered of any attack-planning in relation to him,” Haydon said.
+But Haydon said “there was no evidence uncovered of any attack-planning in relation to him.”

 Butt had been warned by police on two occasions — once for fraud in 2008 and once in 2010 for assault.
 Still, he did not have any criminal convictions.

-Zaghba and Redouane lacked any criminal convictions or such warnings in Britain.
+Zaghba and Redouane had no criminal convictions or such warnings in Britain.

 “From what I’m seeing, there is nothing that suggests at the moment that we got that wrong,” Haydon said, referring to Butt.